Licensed to the Apache Software Foundation (ASF) under one

 rescontract add_address --config <path> --external-address <address>

-: External address to add to the system.
+--config, -c: Path to the configuration file.--external-address, -e: External address to add to the system.

 Example: